institut-de-genomique/NaS/README.md

 	--covmin2    : minimal coverage to validate NaS read, default is 10

+	--mode    : mode : fast or sensitive. fast mode use blat as aligner whereas sensitive mode use last, default is fast

-	--tile       : tile size parameter of blat, default is 10
+	--tile       : ONLY in fast mode : tile size parameter of blat, default is 10

-	--step       : step size parameter of blat, default is 5
+	--step       : ONLY in fast mode : step size parameter of blat, default is 5

+	--a	       : ONLY in sensitive mode : gap existence cost parameter of last, default is 1

+	--b	       : ONLY in sensitive mode : gap extension cost parameter of last, default is 1

+	--e	       : ONLY in sensitive mode : score threshold parameter of last, default is 40

 	--nb_proc    : Number of parallel task, default is 1